utoni/nDPId/README.md

 A flow can have three different states while it is been tracked by `nDPId`.

-1. skipped: the flow will be tracked, but no detection will happen to safe memory.
+1. skipped: the flow will be tracked, but no detection will happen to reduce memory usage.
    See command line argument `-I` and `-E`
 2. finished: detection finished and the memory used for the detection is freed
 3. info: detection is in progress and all flow memory required for `libnDPI` is allocated (this state consumes most memory)